 To make sure we're able to help all who need these services, PWCC removes barriers to attendance in the family programs by providing transportation and childcare during group sessions, as well as referral services to help address any other needs families face.

-Phyllis Wheatley Community Center's HOPE programs exist to give people a chance to build skills that create stronger families.
-These programs are open to individuals referred to us by Hennepin County and work to help people change course and find new alternatives after becoming involved in the legal system.
+Phyllis Wheatley Community Center's HOPE (Helping Our People Evolve) programs exist to give people a second chance and to build skills that create stronger families.
+These programs are open to individuals referred to us by Hennepin County and are aimed at teaching those involved in the legal system change course, learn alternatives to conflict, and find happier, more fulfilling ways to live.

 No childcare?
 We've got you covered.